amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

   strongly recommended that regions be defined using a single color function file.

-* `"Region: Polygonal Surface`" defines a polygonal region on which mesh faces and nodes can be queried.
+* `"Region: Polygon`" defines a polygonal region on which mesh faces and nodes can be queried.
 NOTE that one cannot ask for cells in a polygonal surface region.
 In 2D, the "polygonal surface" region is a line and is specified by 2 points.
   In 3D, the "polygonal surface" region is specified by an arbitrary number of points.